Rider Guide

 REST STOPS

-5 rest stops will be on the East Rim located at North Junction, Cleetwood Cove, White Bark Pine, Dutton Ridge, and Park HQ behind the Steel Visitor Center.
+5 rest stops will be on the East Rim Drive: North Junction, Cleetwood Cove Trailhead, White Bark Pine Picnic Area, Dutton Ridge, and Park HQ behind the Steel Visitor Center.
 Each stop is staffed with volunteers including members of Friends of Crater Lake because of their tremendous knowledge of Crater Lake.

 Each rest stop will also have: